Do you own a sole proprietorship?

 - Take advantage of limited liability

-- Less taxes because you’re no longer taxed as a self-employed contractor
+- Fewer taxes because you’re no longer taxed as a self-employed contractor

 - More flexibility over how you’re taxed